XDargu/FrameByFrame/usage/settings.markdown

     - %M: Month (MM)
     - %D: Day (DD)
     - %%: % (Escape character)

+## Recording
+ - **Remove old frames**: If enabled, old frames will automatically be removed when recording.
+ - **Frame remval threshold**: Controls how many frames to keep when automatically removing old frames.

 ## Debug
  - **Show render debug info**: Enable to display debug information on the viewer.